 UNESCO’s Mediterranean cultural world heritage is calling for new techniques able to improve its level of interpretation, and to do so it must take advantage of new technologies and commercialize the latest research results.

-In this sense, iHERITAGE will provide new solutions through an innovation-driven growth process to encourage cross-border technology transfer, Living Labs, industry-university collaboration and the creation of spin-offs and new products, using the latest Information and Communication Technologies (ICT), such as Augmented Reality (AR), Virtual Reality (VR) and Mixed Reality (MR).
+In this sense, iHERITAGE will provide new solutions through an innovation-driven growth process to encourage cross-border technology transfer, Living Labs, collaboration between industry and academia and the creation of spin-offs and new products, using the latest Information and Communication Technologies (ICT) such as Augmented Reality (AR), Virtual Reality (VR) and Mixed Reality (MR).

-The project will also focus on socio-economic challenges at cross-border level through the active participation of young people, unemployed and other communities who will collaborate actively to the Living Labs and training courses and the creation of spin-offs, thus contributing to increase employment opportunities and develop innovation.
+The project will also focus on socio-economic challenges at cross-border level through the active participation of young people, unemployed and other communities who will collaborate actively to the Living Labs (living lab) and training courses, as well as in the creation of spin-offs, favouring the increase of employment opportunities and the development of innovation.

 The project will encourage collaborations between universities, SMEs, start-ups and spin-offs dedicated to the creation of AR/VR/MR products.
 Finally, iHERITAGE will work on the compilation of UNESCO Mediterranean cultural heritage elements.

 Holography on the evolution of the gardens of El Generalife

 Hypothetical recreation of an agricultural property from al-Andalus period.
 Almunia del Chapiz, Granada.
 14th century.

 Hypothetical recreation of an agricultural property from al-Andalus period.
 Almunia del Chapiz, Granada.
 14th century

 360º VIDEO TRAILERS